mxriverlynn/mustbe/readme.md

 Now you can create a `mustbe-config.js` file for your application.
-Having the config file separate from the `app.js` bootstrapper file helpst to keep things clean.
+Having the config file separate from the `app.js` bootstrapper file helps to keep things clean.

 Open the `mustbe-config.js` file and build your configuration.
-Provide configuratin for your user identity, route helpers, activities and/or overrides.
+Provide configuration for your user identity, route helpers, activities and/or overrides.

 Here is a complete configuration example from which you can start: